 Our Great Musical Leadership

-The Spirit of Phoenix Chorus is based on a solid core of musical leadership, headed by Musical Director Gary Steinkamp and Associate Director Cary Burns.
-Both Gary Steinkamp and Cary Burns are judges within the barbershop society.
+The Spirit of Phoenix Chorus is based on a solid core of musical leadership, headed by Musical Director Gary Steinkamp.
+Gary Steinkamp is a judge within the barbershop society.

 For more information, please Contact Us!